Yongoro/searchInRdfGraph/README.md

 searchInRdfGraph
 ================

-searching in web semantic
+Searching in web semantic

-This project allow to make research on RDF/OWL graphs
+This project allows to make research on RDF/OWL graphs

 You can execute the project either within an IDE as Eclipse (make sure to import it as a MAVEN project) or in command line